Cha Chol-ma

-Government career

 Cha reportedly worked for the Ministry of Foreign Affairs in the past.
-Cha held senior positions within the Supreme People’s Assembly from 2012 until ~2015-2016.
+Cha held senior positions within the Supreme People's Assembly from 2012 until around 2015 or 2016.

-Business

-Cha reportedly monopolized foreign currency businesses run by the Supreme People's Assembly, earning more than US$10,000,000.
+Cha monopolized foreign currency businesses run by the Supreme People's Assembly, earning more than US$100,000,000.
 He has overseen business developments in Pakistan and the People's Republic of China, as well as domestic economic and infrastructure projects.

-Family and personal life

-Cha is the son-in-law of Ri Je-gang, a North Korean politician close to Kim Jong-il.
+Cha is the son-in-law of Ri Je-gang, a North Korean politician close to Kim Jong Il.